tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 servers.
 Being cliche hackathon apps, AppGen-generated apps also broke a month after being created.

-## Portal exploration
 AppGen turned out to be a decent way of exploring the data portal and of rapidly prototyping open data apps.
 Putting datasets into apps makes them a bit more tangible and less foreign.
-We started noticing some issues with the datasets and composed an [audit](http://www.appgen.me/audit) of data portal quality.
-And I started to get a feel for the variety of data in the portal.

-## Dataset dataset
+### Dataset dataset
 To me, "data" means "data table", anything can be turned into data, and data can be turned into anything.
 Our statistical methods know how to interpret data, so we convert complicated concepts into data because